matthewwithanm/monorouter-react/README.md

 - **`callback(err, data)`**: A function which will be invoked after the data is available.

+This middleware will also pass a prop to your view named `domCache` which you use to place the cache in your template.

 ```javascript
 var monorouter = require('monorouter');
 var domCache = require('monorouter-react/lib/domCache');